kamoor/spring-jpa-example/nube-core-vo/readme.txt

-This module will have all the core value objects.
+Description: This module will have all the core value objects.
+Version: 1.0